ckeditor/ckeditor5/docs/installation/getting-started/configuration.md

 CKEditorError: plugincollection-required {"plugin":"Link","requiredBy":"CKFinder"}`
 Read more: https://ckeditor.com/docs/ckeditor5/latest/framework/guides/support/error-codes.html#error-plugincollection-required
 ```
-At this moment it is good to remind you that some plugins in CKEditor 5 depend on each other and, in this case, the `CKFinder` plugin requires the `Link` plugin to work.
-To make the above snippet work the `CKFinder`plugin must also be deleted:
+This is a good time to remind you that some plugins in CKEditor 5 depend on each other.
+In this case, the `CKFinder` plugin requires the `Link` plugin to work.
+To make the above snippet work, the `CKFinder` plugin must also be deleted:

 ```js
 // Remove a few plugins from the default setup.